nickbarrie/Spellchecker-tool/README.md

 2. The tool fetches visible content from the page using Selenium and BeautifulSoup.
 3. Words are filtered and spell-checked using the `pyspellchecker` library.
 4. For each potential typo, you are prompted whether to add it to the domain-specific whitelist.
-5. Remaining typos are visually highlighted in a saved HTML file (`highlighted_output.html`), with CSS preserved.
+5. Remaining typos are visually highlighted directly **in-browser** using dynamic JavaScript and CSS injection

 ## Requirements